hack4impact-uiuc/nnb-backend-v2/database_setup.md

 ```

 ### Create the tables!
 This is the important part.
 Open a new terminal and change to the backend directory.
+Make sure you are in your virtual env otherwise you will get import errors!
 Now we will run the following commands:

 ```
 $ python manage.py db init